annepham1512/Java-OOP-Whirlwind/Drawable/Scaleable_Shapes_II/README.md

 # Lab #7 – Drawable/Scaleable Shapes II, Using Inheritance

 ## Introduction
-In the previous lab, you created several shapes that implemented the `Drawable` and `Scaleable` interfaces.
-You also implemented the `DrawableObjectList`, which was a collection of `Drawable` shapes.
-In this lab, you will use inheritance to implement a wider variety of shapes with less repetition of code.
-Specifically, you will implement and test classes named `Line`, `Text`, `Rectangle`, `Square`, `Ellipse`, and `Circle` that represent the corresponding objects.

-![Drawable/Scaleable Shapes II](img/image.png)
+In this project, which builds on the previous lab, I worked on expanding the collection of shapes by implementing them using inheritance to reduce code repetition.
+I created new classes (`Line`, `Text`, `Rectangle`, `Square`, `Ellipse`, and `Circle`) that represent various drawable and scaleable shapes.
+This lab focuses on how to effectively use inheritance and interfaces in Java to create a more efficient and flexible structure for drawing shapes.

+## Overview
+This lab demonstrates the use of the `Drawable` and `Scaleable` interfaces, as well as an inheritance hierarchy to model different shapes.
+By inheriting from a base `Point` class and building subclasses for each shape, I was able to implement a wide variety of shapes with minimal code duplication.

+The `DrawableObjectList` class from the previous lab was also extended to manage collections of these shapes, making it easier to perform bulk operations like drawing or scaling.
+The goal was to create shapes that could be displayed in a static picture or animated on the screen.

+---

 ## Getting Started
-1. Accept the assignment from GitHub Classroom, clone the repository, and import your project into Eclipse.
+1. Accept the assignment from GitHub Classroom, clone the repository, and import the project into Eclipse.
-2. Remove any compilation errors in the starter code by adding JUnit5 to your project’s build path.
+2. Ensure there are no compilation errors by adding JUnit5 to your project’s build path if necessary.

+---

 ## Design

-Provided with the lab is the `Point` class that implements the `Drawable` interface, familiar from the previous lab.
-A `Point` represents a single colored pixel at a given (`x`, `y`) coordinate.
-The `Point` class provides implementations of all the methods in the `Drawable` interface.
-It also contains two methods, `move()` and `translate()`, that change the position of the point in different ways (see the documentation in the `Point` class for more information).
-Each of the new classes that you create will be a subclass of `Point` (or a subclass of one of its subclasses).

-The `Point` class and all of its subclasses form what is called an inheritance hierarchy.
-The inheritance hierarchy that you will be implementing can be represented visually as shown below.
-The `Drawable` and `Scaleable` interfaces are also shown.
-A solid arrow from one class to another indicates a subclass/superclass relationship (e.g., `Line` is a subclass of `Point`).
-Dashed lines indicate that a class implements an interface (e.g., `Ellipse` implements the `Scaleable` interface).
-Note that classes implicitly inherit all interfaces of their parent class (after all, interfaces declare public methods).
-Thus, if `Ellipse` implements `Scaleable`, then `Circle` does, too, without the need to explicitly write `implements` in the `Circle` class.
+The `Point` class is provided as the base class, representing a single pixel at a given (`x`, `y`) coordinate, and it implements the `Drawable` interface.
+From this base class, I created several subclasses to represent lines, rectangles, ellipses, and more.

+Each class in this hierarchy inherits as much functionality as possible from its parent class.
+For example, the `Circle` class is a subclass of `Ellipse`, which itself is a subclass of `Point`.
+This means that `Circle` inherits the methods and properties of `Point` and `Ellipse`, while only overriding or adding new functionality specific to circles.

+### Key Components:
+- **Point**: Represents a point in 2D space and implements the `Drawable` interface.
+- **Line**: A subclass of `Point` that represents a line segment between two points.
+- **Rectangle** and **Square**: Subclasses that represent rectangular and square shapes.
+- **Ellipse** and **Circle**: Represent oval and circular shapes, respectively, with scaling functionality.

+The inheritance hierarchy reduces code duplication and makes it easier to manage shared behavior among similar shapes.

+---

 ## The Assignment
-Your assignment for this lab is to implement and test classes named `Line`, `Text`, `Rectangle`, `Square`, `Ellipse`, and `Circle` that represent the corresponding objects.
-Once they are complete, you must create another class that displays a picture or animation using at least one of each type of object.

-The classes that you are creating must be implemented using the inheritance hierarchy described above in the Design section.
-Each class should inherit as much functionality as possible from its superclass.
-Each class should also override any inherited methods that need to behave differently in the subclass.
-Every class must have a Javadoc comment at the top describing the purpose of the class.
-Every method and constructor in every class must have a Javadoc comment describing its functionality.
-Each class must also have an associated JUnit test class that tests its functionality (although, as with the previous lab, `draw()` methods need not be tested).
-Note that once a piece of functionality is tested in a superclass, it does not need to be tested again in any subclasses.
-Thus, for subclasses, only new and overridden methods need to be tested.
+In this lab, I implemented and tested the following classes:
+- **Line**
+- **Text**
+- **Rectangle**
+- **Square**
+- **Ellipse**
+- **Circle**

+Each class is a subclass of `Point` (or one of its subclasses) and implements both `Drawable` and/or `Scaleable` interfaces as needed.
+After implementing each class, I tested them with JUnit to ensure functionality.
+Finally, I created a program that displays a picture or animation using at least one of each shape.

+### Key Concepts:
+- **Inheritance**: Sharing behavior across classes to reduce redundancy.
+- **Polymorphism**: Treating all shapes as `Drawable` objects, allowing them to be managed and drawn uniformly.
+- **JUnit Testing**: Ensuring that the new functionality works as expected, especially for new or overridden methods in the subclasses.

+---

+## How to Run
+1. **Clone** the repository from GitHub Classroom and import it into Eclipse.
+2. **Add JUnit5** to the build path if necessary.
+3. **Test the classes** by running the provided JUnit test cases.
+4. **Run the program** to see a picture or animation using the shapes (`Line`, `Rectangle`, `Square`, `Ellipse`, `Circle`, and `Text`).

+---

+## Example Game Screen

+Here’s an example of what the program looks like when running:

+![Drawable/Scaleable Shapes II](img/image.png)

+---

 ## Submitting Your Solution
-As usual, push your code to GitHub regularly for backup purposes and push your final version to submit the assignment.
-Additionally, as usual, submit your lab report to Gradescope via the link on Moodle.
-The lab report for this lab will consist only of the self-assessment report.
+As I progressed, I regularly pushed code to GitHub for backup.
+For final submission, I pushed the complete solution and submitted a self-assessment report on Gradescope as required.

+---

 ## Authors

 - @[annepham1512](https://github.com/annepham1512)

+---

+This project was completed with the support of the Dickinson College Computer Science faculty.